 - Determine which students get merit-based scholarships (many college scholarship grids consider test scores combined with high school cumulative GPA).

-Some colleges are test-optional when it comes to admissions, that doesn’t mean that these scores don’t matter.
+Some colleges have test-optional admissions, but that doesn’t mean that scores don’t matter.
 Test-optional does not mean test-blind.
-Colleges see the score if it gets submitted, and that score can help you gain admission and win scholarships, as many schools still use ACT scores to determine merit-based scholarships.
+Colleges see your score if it you submit it, and that score can help gain admission and win scholarships.
+Many test-optional schools still use ACT scores to determine merit-based scholarships.

-In fact, at the University of Chicago, one of the forerunners in test-optional policies, over 90% of their freshmen still submitted test scores as a way of distinguishing themselves beyond their solid GPAs.
-Taking the test is only truly optional for students looking to pay full price.
+At the University of Chicago, over 80% of freshmen still submit test scores to distinguish themselves beyond their solid GPAs.
+Taking the test is only truly optional for students unconcerned about admission AND looking to pay full price.

 What ACT score is needed for college?

-The average ACT score for college varies based on the school, primarily the type of school you want to attend.
+The average ACT score varies based on the college, primarily the type of school you want to attend.

-While high ACT scores aren’t a necessity for admissions to most community colleges, that doesn’t mean they aren’t important.
-For community colleges, a score like a 24 can get you merit-based scholarships, decreasing the already low cost of community college.
+While high ACT scores aren’t a necessity for admissions to most community colleges, they are still important.
+For community colleges, a score of 23 can get you merit-based scholarships, decreasing the already low cost of community college.

-More selective private or public colleges might have minimum ACT scores much higher than public universities.
-It’s best to research the university or college you want to attend to see what their average (and minimum) scores are.
+More selective private or public colleges may have minimum ACT scores much higher than public universities.
+Research the university or college you want to attend to see what their average (and minimum) scores are.

-But a quick reminder: the minimum ACT score means you get in but rarely receive merit-based financial aid.
-Jumping your ACT score can greatly increase your chances of lowering the cost and graduating college with minimal debt.
+That minimum ACT score may earn you admission but rarely merit-based financial aid.
+Jumping your ACT score can lower your college costs and help you graduate college with minimal debt.

 What ACT scores get scholarships?

-Similar to admissions, the ACT score requirement for scholarships varies based on the school and each year’s applicants.
-Research the schools you want to attend and see if they have scholarship information on their website.
-Or contact their admissions office to learn more about the requirements for merit-based scholarships.
+Similar to admissions, the ACT score requirement of scholarships varies by school.
+Research the scholarship and financial aid websites of the schools you want to attend.
+Or contact their admissions offices to learn more about the requirements for merit-based scholarships.

 How do SAT scores compare to ACT?

 ACT scores range from 1-36 while SAT scores range from 400-1600.
-While it’s not always a perfect gauge, here is a comparison chart to help you see how your score on one test compares to the other.
+While it’s not always a perfect gauge, here is a chart to help you see how your score on one test may compare to the other.

 While some states mandate one test over the other, all colleges accept both exams.
-For many students, it makes sense to take both tests and see which might be right for you.
-Consider your skill set, and, after taking both, decide where to invest your time and effort.
+It may make sense for you to take both tests one time, then to focus on your preferred test, taking it three more times.
+Consider your results and decide where to invest your time and effort.

-According to the ACT, multiple choice scores from the ACT are typically available within two weeks of the test dates.
-In some situations they can take up to eight weeks.
+The ACT typically releases scores within two weeks of the test date, but can take up to eight weeks.
 Writing scores are typically available within four weeks.

 When your scores are available, they are posted online to your ACT account.
-If you haven’t received your scores in this timeframe, it might mean a few different things:
+If you haven’t received your scores in this timeframe, consider these factors.

 - Your information on the test admission ticket didn’t match the information on your answer sheet